 Disorganized attachment style is caused by a parenting style that routinely creates fearful or insecure environments.
 This can be through expressing anger, ignoring, or withdrawing when a child expresses a need, or using manipulation tactics to get what they (the parent) wants.
 Often, but not always, this also looks like abuse or neglect.

-Attachment styles usually persist from childhood into adulthood, but it is possible to change your attachment style if you address it.
-Through therapy, medication, and healthy coping mechanisms, you can heal from a disorganized attachment style.
+Attachment styles usually continue from childhood into adulthood, but it is possible to heal from a disorganized attachment style in a relationship if you address it.
+Through therapy, medication, and healthy coping mechanisms, you learn if you have an attachment disorder and begin to heal from it.

 Through therapy, individuals can: